psu13/mutable-hakyll/draft/old-qm/quantum-formalism.md

 ### Quantum Mechanics

 Quantum mechanics was originally born to describe the motion of atoms and things related to atoms.
-The language from this original formulation is still used to in both popular and academic treatments of the subject.
+The language from this original formulation is still used in both popular and academic treatments of the subject.
 So you will read a lot about how atomic particles are described by a _wave function_ called $\psi(x,t)$ that depends on the position of the particle and time.
 In addition, we are told that these functions obey a differential